Winding Up The West Coast of New Zealand

-For several reasons, earlier this year I had to get from Wanaka to Auckland so rather than take the fastest way home Clare, our mother and I packed ourselves into my small car and headed north to see some of the sights of New Zealand.
+In 2021 I had to get from Wanaka, in the lower part of the South Island of New Zealand, to Auckland, towards the top of the North Island.
+Rather than take the fastest way home Clare (the Asmuss designer and cofounder), our mother and I packed ourselves into my small car and headed north to see some of the sights of New Zealand.

 Here are few of the highlights from our road trip including several little gems we weren’t expecting to find.